 Recovering full physical, mental and functional strength after a stroke, spine or brain injury, or brain cancer can be a significant challenge.
 The first few weeks after injury are critically important to recovery.

 You may require neurorehabilitation care following stroke, spine injury or traumatic brain injury.
-You will benefit from our inpatient rehabilitation services if you:
+You may benefit from our inpatient rehabilitation services if you:

 - Have a medical condition that requires a doctor's attention daily